WormBase/website-genome-browsers/README.md

       move them into the place in the checked out git branch for this jbrowse release.
 Git add, commit and push these files.

    f.
+Edit website-genome-browsers/jbrowse/jbrowse/plugins/wormbase-glyphs/js/main.js
+      to bump the version number (this drives the displayed version in JBrowse)

+   g.
 Build the jbrowse docker image.
 In website-genome-browsers/jbrowse/
       run docker build --no-cache -t ws$RELEASE_jbrowse . --build-arg RELEASE=$RELEASE
       and then run a container of the image to test it: docker run docker run -d -p 9020:80 ws$RELEASE_jbrowse.
 Note that